EvidenceEkanem/laraveltodolist/README.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-This is a Laravel package that adds task management functionality to an app.
+This is a Laravel package that handles your todo list.

 ## Installation